ehraz786/tgdl/README.md

 - **kjeymax** — Bug fixes and minor improvements
 - **ehraz786** — Bug fixes and minor improvements

+## Recent Fixes
+- **Magnet Link Cleanup**: Fixed an issue where partially downloaded files from a canceled magnet link were not properly cleaned up and were being included in subsequent tasks.
+- **Improved Video Splitting**: Enhanced video splitting to correctly handle x265 encoded MP4s and MKVs, as well as x264 encoded MKVs, ensuring that video, audio, and subtitle tracks are all correctly processed.
+- **Added WMV Conversion**: Added support for converting `.wmv` files.
+These files are now correctly identified as videos and sent for conversion.

 ---

 **Happy Leeching! 🦐**